 Best for those resolving to discover and/or follow your true purpose

-The Alchemist is the beloved modern classic fable about following your dream, with depth unlike any other “self-help” text I have read, and it resonated with me deeply in why I created this website.
+The Alchemist is the beloved modern classic fable about following your dream, with depth unlike any other “self-help” text I have read.
+It resonated with me deeply in why I created this website.

 It centers around an Andalusian shepherd boy named Santiago, who travels from his home in Spain to the desert of Egypt to search for buried treasure near the Pyramids but ends up discovering treasure within.